-Digital input: Select High or Low to define normal status of the digital input.
+Digital input: There are 4 sets of digital input.
+Select High or Low to define normal status of the digital input.
 The Network Camera will report the current status.

 Digital output: Select Grounded or Open to define normal status of the digital output.
 The Network Camera will show whether the trigger is activated or not.